-Lessons and ensembles continue as normal on Good Friday (10 April) and Easter Monday (13 April).
+Lessons and ensembles continue as normal on Easter Monday (5 April).

 In some cases, it may be possible to continue lessons after the end of the standard teaching block, for example for schoolchildren or people who live in St Andrews year-round.
 Please speak to your teacher in the first instance if you are interested.